yevhen-arkhipov/tweetomania/README.md

 For developers:

-- :telescope: Find profiles of your favorite public figures.
+- :telescope: Two routes are available: "/" and "/tweets".
+- :telescope: The following commands are available: "npm start", "npm run build" and "npm run delpoy".
-- :telescope: Track the number of their tweets.
+- :telescope: To get data, use the "GET" method.
-- :telescope: Follow their profiles.
-- :telescope: Save your subscriptions

 ---